kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 2. The scheduler is not topology-aware, so it is possible to be scheduled on a node and then fail on the node due to the Topology Manager.

-3. Currently, the Device Manager and the CPU Manager are the only components to adopt the Topology Manager's HintProvider interface.
+3. The Device Manager and the CPU Manager are the only components to adopt the Topology Manager's HintProvider interface.
 This means that NUMA alignment can only be achieved for resources managed by the CPU Manager and the Device Manager.
-Memory or Hugepages are currently not considered by the Topology Manager for NUMA alignment.
+Memory or Hugepages are not considered by the Topology Manager for NUMA alignment.

 {{% /capture %}}